RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 *Note:* the names I give, `__closure_0__` are arbitrary and the names that are actually used are random.
 This makes closures unnameable.

 *Note:* How Rust knows which `Fn*` trait to derive for the closure is up to analysis of what it captures and how it is used (seen later).

-You can use these playground links to test out the desugared code!

 ---
 Now one step up, lets capture a variable.